SpectralOps/netz/README.md

 * Associate IAM role to Instance Profile
 * Create Temporary ECS Cluster
 * Create EC2 instance (instance type based on user input `--instance-type`)
-* Create number of Network Interfaces (number based on user input `--number-of-nic`)
+* Create a number of Network Interfaces (number based on user input `--number-of-nic`)
 * Create Public Elastic IP (number based on user input `--number-of-nic`)
 * Associate Elastic IP with Network Interface (for each user input `--number-of-nic`)
-* Run ECS task with the scan pipeline
+* Run ECS task with the scanning pipeline
-* Create CloudWatch log group and stream the pipeline docker output into user terminal
+* Create CloudWatch log group and stream the pipeline docker output into the user terminal
 * Destroying all AWS resources
 * Done